 As an Amazon Associate I earn from qualifying purchases.
 Disclosure of Material Connection: Some of the links in this post may be "affiliate links."
 This means if you click on the link and purchase an item, I will receive an affiliate commission.
 Disclosure in accordance with the Federal Trade Commission's 16 CF

-No matter what you use a crossbow for – from hunting to target shooting—having a good scope is crucial.
-With any optical instruments, though, the price can shoot up astronomically quickly.
+No matter what you use a crossbow for—be it for hunting or target shooting—having a good scope is crucial.
+However, as with any optical instruments, the price can shoot up astronomically pretty quickly.
 Finding the best crossbow scope for the money can be like finding a needle in a haystack.